This article contains answers to the following questions:

 - Why can’t I select my date column when creating a metric?

 - How can I see more of my data?

-What do I do if my unmodelled (raw) data source has been modified?
+What do I do if the source data has been modified?

-When editing your modelled data source, you may see warning icons in your column headers and the following error message.
-This means changes have been made to the associated, unmodelled data source:
+When editing a data feed, you may see warning icons in your column headers and the following error message.
+This means changes have been made to the associated source data:

-This message displays if any of the following have changed:
+This message displays if any of the following have changed in the source data:

 - Column name

 Click on columns with warning icons and look under Column Properties to see more details.

 - Confirm that the column is pointing to the data you want it to.
 You will see this message: